LOADING ...

 Two men had this mornin', shot down in the snow.

-Now the vigilante army was for Buffalo.
+Now the army was marchin' for Buffalo.

 We the house with bullets and swore we'd make 'em pay.